-All materials necessary for the course have been placed on the College of Education website, education.louisiana.edu From the "Quick Access" drop-down box on the right of the page, choose "EDFL 106 Field Experiences".
-You will automatically be brought to the "EDFL 106 Class Files" page.
+REVISED: All materials necessary for the course have been placed on the College of Education website, education.louisiana.edu.
+Click on Current Students, PASS-Port Office, "EDFL 106-Resources."
 In addition, all course materials are also available in PASSPORT at the top of the screen as soon as you login.